psikoo/proxyServer-for-LeagueClientStats/README.md

 # proxyServer-for-LeagueClientStats

 proxyServer-for-LeagueClientStats is a simple proxy server made with express and axios used to comply with riot's CORS guidelines.
-This is a suplementary project to [LeagueClientStats](https://github.com/psikoo/LeagueClientStats).
+This is a supplementary project to [LeagueClientStats](https://github.com/psikoo/LeagueClientStats).

 ## Running the proxy